 Paid family leaves are offered in some states through Temporary Disability Insurance (TDI) programs, where employees pay the contributions instead.
 But in states without TDI programs, companies are required to extend 12 weeks of job-protected leave without pay.
 Paid sick leaves, meanwhile, are generally shouldered by the employer but not required by the government.

 1. Flexible Working

 Implementing and encouraging a flexible working setup outright removes the stigma behind it as an option.
-Employees don’t have to hesitate availing the setup, with worries they’ll be judged as asking for special treatment.
-Having the choice to either come to the office or work remotely anytime gives employees the freedom to find the best ways to be productive, and deliver better results for the success of the business.
+Employees don’t have to hesitate to avail the setup, with worries they’ll be judged as asking for special treatment.
+Having the choice to either come to the office or work remotely anytime gives employees the freedom to find the best ways to be productive and deliver better results for the business’s success.